truthcoin/www.truthcoin.info/_posts/2017-01-11-wise-contracts.md

 In addition, it is probable that miners will be able to maximize in this way, for free (ie, without actually doing anything).
 An implicit threat of miner-action is sufficient.
 This is because smart contracts are difficult to create -- the developer must move first, investing tremendous time and effort in writing the software code.
 The miners can move later, at minimal effort, to block the contract if it misbehaves.

 If we use a tripartite analogy (where miners are police, developers are legislators, and nodes are the judiciary), then the "sidechains" concept would be comparable to a world where citizens are free to opt-in to a new set of laws.
-The concept of merged-mining, of placing the same miners in charge of enforcing both sets of laws, is akin to placing the same police officers in charge of enforcing all of these laws.
+The concept of merged-mining (ie, placing the same miners in charge of enforcing both sets of protocol rules), is akin to placing the same police officers in charge of enforcing all of these laws.
 It is difficult for me to believe how it could be any other way -- if the laws were enforced by a different 'competing' group of police offers, how would we resolve any disputes between the two groups?
 This seems, to me, to be reintroducing [the very "wars"](http://junseth.com/post/119882298052/blockchains-are-war) and other 'expensive competition' that we originally wanted to replace!

 Finally, this idea here, of 'wise' contracts, is akin to allowing the police to refuse to enforce some "new laws" if these contradict "old laws".
 Again, it is hard for me to see how anything other than this would be practical.
 Our miner police-force already charges us fees-for-service, and we don't expect miners to process transactions which neglect to pay a sufficient fee.
 So, why would we expect miners to enforce laws which have a *net negative fee* (ie that, by collecting some positive fee-amount, their total fee-revenues nonetheless decrease)?